qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - recently some deleted emails reappear a short time after deletion despite attempts to archive or delete they reappear in the inbox
 - any updates for the bug where deleted emails will reappear in the inbox
 - there is a problem with when you delete emails i will delete emails and then they will just reappear when i reopen the app
-- have been deleting emails and they reappear i have to delete a a times for them to go tbsp
+- have been deleting emails and they reappear i have to delete 2-3 times for them to go away
-- why do my emails reappear after they tbsp have been deleted by me
+- why do my emails reappear after they have been deleted by me
 - why does some of my mail that i delete reappears within minutes or reappears the next time i open the app in us put
 - deleted emails reappear in inbox
 - deleted emails are reappearing hours later